alexeyinkin/eb-1a/1-process/README.md

 but here and on I use the US time for night events.

 From this email,
-I've learned that I could speed up the communication if I put my fax number on my forms.
+I've learned that I could speed up communication if I put my fax number on my forms.
 Unfortunately, my agent didn't have a fax and didn't tell me about that option.